Chuck Schumer Wants AG Jeff Sessions To Resign And A Special Russia Prosecutor

 On Thursday, Senate Minority Leader Chuck Schumer (D-NY) called on embattled Attorney General Jeff Sessions to resign.
-Schumer made the statements at a news conference amid widespread reports that Trump’s AG pick made contact twice with the Russian ambassador during Trump’s White House bid.
+Schumer made the statement at a news conference amid widespread reports that Trump’s AG pick made contact twice with the Russian ambassador during Trump’s White House bid.
 According to his Thursday statement, Chuck Schumer wants to see Sessions resign “for the good of the country.”

 “There cannot be even the scintilla of doubt about the impartiality and fairness of the attorney general, the top law enforcement official of the land.
 After this, it’s clear attorney general sessions does not meet that test.
 Because the Department of Justice should be above reproach, for the good of the country, Attorney General Sessions should resign.”